arcus-azure/arcus/community/blog/2022-02 Property based testing the Arcus Python implementations for streamlined ML development/README.md

     assert_all_windows_equals(df, windows, win_size)
 ```

-Generating a table of sensor data as data frames is not so hard as one might think.
+Generating a table of sensor data as data frames is not as hard as one might think.
 Hypothesis already provides a way to [generate data frames](https://hypothesis.readthedocs.io/en/latest/numpy.html?highlight=dataframe#hypothesis.extra.pandas.data_frames) for us.
 All we have to do is provide it with some reasonable size and types.
 In our first version, we used a subset of our initial sensor data columns and allowed Hypothesis to generate for us any non-Nan float number.

 ```python
 from hypothesis import strategies as st, assume